 The Gokyo valley Trek is an alternative to the classic Everest Base Camp Trek.
-The Gokyo valley lies towards the west of the more popular Khumbu region of Nepal.
-Though a less-traveled route yet, it provides spectacular views of glacial rivers, snow-capped peaks, and the pristine turquoise Gokyo Lakes.
-The view from Gokyo Ri is outstandingly stunning and offers more of the fabulous mountain views than from Kalapatthar.
-This trek is designed for those who are eager to experience the magnificence of the Everest range, without actually taking the physical stress to trek to the Everest Base Camp.
+The Gokyo valley lies towards the west of the popular Khumbu region of Nepal.
+Though a less-traveled route yet, it provides spectacular views of glacial rivers, snow-capped peaks, and pristine Lakes.
+The view from Gokyo Ri is stunning and offers more of the fabulous mountain views than from Kalapatthar.
+This trek is designed for those who are eager to experience the magnificence of the Everest range.
+Without actually taking the physical stress of trekking to Everest Base Camp.

-Gokyo Ri and Gokyo valley provide an alternative option for a hike to the 5th and 6th lakes.
+This trek also provides an alternative option for a hike to the 5th and 6th lakes.
 There is also the option to hike to the Cho Oyu Base Camp as well.
-This trekking offers magnificent views of the mountain peaks and the Ngozumpa Glacier.
-Ngozumpa Glacier is the largest glacier in the Himalayas in Nepal.
-And the most remarkable feature is the view of the tremendous ice ridge between Cho Oyu and Gyachung Kang.
-Furthermore, Gokyo Ri offers the most outstanding views of the most popular mountains in Nepal.
-Such as Cho Oyu, Everest, Lhotse, and Makalu.
+This route offers magnificent views of the mountain peaks and the Ngozumpa Glacier.
+The largest glacier in the Himalayas of Nepal.
+The most remarkable feature is the view of the tremendous ice ridge between Cho Oyu and Gyachung Kang.
+Furthermore, Gokyo Ri offers outstanding views of the most popular mountains in Nepal.
+Such as the Cho Oyu, Everest, Lhotse, and Makalu.

-The trek begins with a scenic flight from Kathmandu to Lukla.
-From Lukla, we proceed towards Phakding.
-From Phakding we continue further to Namche Bazaar.
+The trek begins with a scenic flight to Lukla.
+From Lukla, proceed towards Phakding.
+From Phakding the trail continues further to Namche Bazaar.
 Namche Bazaar is the cultural hub of the Sherpa people.
-Likewise, it is also a junction for trekkers and climbers in the Everest region.
-From Namche, we follow the traditional Everest Base Camp route until Sanasa.
-Thereafter, the trail crosses over Mong La Pass and descends to the Dudh Koshi River valley.
+Likewise, it is also a junction for trekkers and climbers.
+From Namche, the trail follows the traditional Everest Base Camp route until Sanasa.
+Thereafter, the trail crosses over Mong La Pass and descends to the Dudh Koshi valley.
 Then, the trail follows the Dudh Koshi river towards Hilltop, Dole, Machermo.
-Finally, we cross over the Ngozumpa glacier and reach Gokyo village (4750m).
+Finally, cross over the Ngozumpa glacier and reach Gokyo village (4750m).

 Day 1: Arrival in Kathmandu